 The seminar portion of the course explores many different aspects of your internship site.
 The goal is to finish the semester with an in-depth understanding of the company or organization, including its approach, its policies, and the context in which it operates.
 We will also discuss more generally the state of the contemporary workplace and ourselves as workers.
 Finally, you will use the seminar to reflect critically and analytically on the internship experience and as a way to refine your own personal and professional goals.

-Students must also be able to dedicate two full weekdays to their internship, not including Fridays.
-If you are planning to participate in the internship program, please keep this in mind as you begin scheduling your courses.
+Students must dedicate two full weekdays to intern, not including Fridays.
+If you plan to participate in the internship program, please keep this in mind as you begin scheduling your courses.

 Upcoming Application Deadlines